franciscotorrado/pluralsight-go-getting-started/Readme.md

 ##### run webservice without build
 `go run MyModules/DemoModule1Test/webservice`

 _Finally, I add to the repository a collection of Postman tests.
-I know the current folder is not in best place.
-I will look for information about good folder structure in Go projects._
+I know the current folder is not in best place and should look for information about good folder structure in Go projects._
-I suppose that src and tests folder may have a common root and exclude tests folder from build.
+I suppose that src and tests folders may have a common root and exclude tests folders from build.

+The current project has no errors control and log.